maaslalani/nap/README.md

-# Snooze
+# Nap

-Snooze is a snippet manager in your terminal.
+Nap is a code snippet manager in your terminal.